fooforge/chef-cookbook_bind9/README.md

 Description
 ===========

-Installation and configuration of BIND9.
+This cookbook takes care of the installation and configuration of BIND9.
+At the moment you're able to define some global variables and to manage your zonefiles via data bags (json example below).
+Besides that there's not much to see, e.g. no DNSSEC, no configurable logging, no rndc shell operations and no automatic serial incrementation or other safety checks (named-checkconf, etc.).

+It's my intention to round its edges over time.
+If you want to help feel free to contribute!

+DISCLAIMER:
-Please keep in mind: This cookbook is far from finished and could break your setup.
-Use at your own risk!
+Please keep in mind: This cookbook is far from finished and not adequately tested.
+It could break your setup.
+Use at YOUR OWN RISK!

 Requirements
 ============